We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 CBD topicals are available in various strengths.
 Read the application directions carefully, as they may vary depending on the product.

-If you’re trying CBD for the first time, it’s best to start with the lowest possible dose at first and see how your body responds.
+If you’re trying CBD for the first time, it’s best to start with a low potency product and see how your body responds.
 You can add more as needed.

 CBD is largely thought to be safe, according to available